Last editedNov 20224 min read

-In the same way the scale of Visa and Mastercard have relatively standardised the card payment experience globally, companies like PayPal have done something similar for digital wallets.
+In the same way that the scale of Visa and Mastercard have more or less standardised the card payment experience globally, companies like PayPal have done something similar for digital wallets.
 Although, there can be noticeable differences from country to country and product to product.

-- A storage mechanism payment details (e.g. credit or debit card details, bank details)
+A storage mechanism for payment details (e.g. credit or debit card details, bank details)

 Paying using stored payment details

-If a customer makes a purchase using a digital wallet that they’re only storing their payment details for another payment method in, the process is nearly identical to a standard payment made with that method.
+If a customer makes a purchase using a digital wallet in which they’re only storing their payment details for another payment method, the process is nearly identical to a standard payment made with that method.

-If it’s bank details they’re storing, they could effectively set up a standard Direct Debit mandate (detailed earlier in this guide), provided the mandate form is provided to them electronically.
+If it’s bank details they’re storing, they could effectively set up a standard Direct Debit mandate (detailed earlier in this guide), provided the mandate form is made available to them electronically.